VINTproYKT/node-static-console/README.md

 `FileOutput` is not initialized by default, but it must work.
 So you can print to `c.outputs.std` and instance of `FileOutput` at same time.

-### Make your own solution
-If you want to make your own model, output or router class, proceed to source code of module and copy standard solution's directories.

 ## Test
 ```
 npm test